What is CSE?

 It's important that you know how to spot the signs of CSE, whether you are a parent, young person or a member of the public.

-The following websites can offer further advice and guidance about what CSE is, how to spot the signs, how to report it as well as advice and support for families who have experienced CSE.
+The following websites can offer further advice and guidance about what CSE is, how to report it as well as advice and support for families who have experienced CSE.